emecercelik/ar-cvi/readme.md

 <li>AddTemplate: Similar to Add, this commands adds the given instructions provided with a pre-defined json template.</li>
 <li>ResetTemplate: Similar to Reset, this command clears the screen and displays the instructions provided with a pre-defined json template.</li>
 </ol>

+An example of AddTemplate message type can be seen in [ar-cvi_addtemplate_example.pdf](ar-cvi_addtemplate_example.pdf) pdf document.
+In this pdf, examples of AddTemplate message and the template are shown with their effects on the screen.

 ## Instruction types